Early Quantum Theory | General Chemistry 1

 Electromagnetic wave:

-A wave that has both electrical and magnetic components.
-These 2 field components are mutually perpendicular and in phase
+An electromagnetic wave has an electric field and a magnetic field components.
+These 2 field components are mutually perpendicular and in phase (same wavelength and frequency).

 Photons and Photoelectric Effect